saucelabs/sauce-school/codelabs/Module1_APITesting.md

   * Demonstrate knowledge of API testing strategies

 <!------------------------------>
-## 1.02 Introduction to APIs
+## 1.02 Introduction to Web Services & APIs
 Duration: 0:06:00

-Most companies are considered "tech" companies now.
-More specifically, companies invest a large amount of time, money, and technical resources into delivering digital services over the internet.
-So what exactly does a web service mean in terms of software development and how it relates to APIs?
+Most companies nowadays invest a large amount of time, money, and technical resources into delivering digital services over the internet.
+So what exactly does a web service do and how does it relate to APIs?

 ### What is a Web Service?

 First, let's take a step back and talk about we interact with applications and/or websites over the internet.
 When you use an app, either on a mobile device or in a web browser, you typically interact by clicking or tapping somewhere on the screen.

 This sort of user activity (clicking or tapping) is defined as user *input*.
 Input results in a system *output* response—either in the form of the expected result, or an error message.
 In order for this cycle to occur, a dedicated **web service** exists between you the user, and the data you want to access or manipulate.
 Here's a practical example: